Detecting Topological Superconductivity via Berry Curvature Effects in Spectral Functions: Introduction

-Bands with non-trivial topology necessarily possess non-trivial band geometry, which characterizes the changes in eigenstates at neighboring momenta $\textbf{k}$ and could have significant influences on experimental observables in metals, insulators, and superconductors \cite{Niu1999,NiuDOS,Shindou,NiuRev,GaoPRB2015,JulkuPRL2016,LiangPRB2017,LiangBCPRB2017,NiuSC,RossiReivew2021,AhnPRB2021,YuQG2023}.
-For example, the Berry curvature (BC) $\Omega_{\lambda\lambda'}, \lambda, \lambda' =r,k$, is a geometric quantity expected in two-dimensional (2D) chiral TSC, where the superconducting ground state features a non-zero Chern number $C=\int d\textbf{k}\Omega_{kk}(\textbf{k})$ along with quantized thermal Hall conductivity, which results from the quantized integral of the momentum-space BC $\Omega_{kk}$\cite{ReadGreen}.
-Besides having non-trivial $\Omega_{kk}$, 2D chiral TSCs can also acquire generalized BCs defined in the real space $\Omega_{rr}$ and the phase space $\Omega_{kr}$.
-The former generally exists in the presence of external perturbations, such as a magnetic field or supercurrent, whereas the latter can exist in superconductors when subjected to external perturbations\cite{NiuSC}.
-Away from the superconducting ground state, these different BCs of Bogoliubov quasiparticles were recently found to influence the density of states and thermal Hall conductivity in spin-singlet superconductors with spin-degenerate normal states \cite{NiuSC}.
+Bands with non-trivial topology necessarily possess non-trivial band geometry, which characterizes the changes in eigenstates at neighboring momenta $\textbf{k}$ and could have significant influences on experimental observables in metals, insulators, and superconductors \cite{Niu1999,NiuDOS,Shindou,NiuRev,GaoPRB2015,JulkuPRL2016,LiangPRB2017,LiangBCPRB2017, NiuSC,RossiReivew2021,AhnPRB2021,YuQG2023}.
+Though relatively unexplored, quantum geometric quantities defined in real-space and phase-space can also lead to detectable experimental features.
+For example, non-trivial Berry curvature (BC) $\Omega_{\lambda\lambda'}, \lambda, \lambda' =r,k$, is expected for the Bogoliubov quasiparticles in two-dimensional (2D) chiral TSC, which features a non-zero Chern number $C=\int d\textbf{k}\Omega_{kk}(\textbf{k})$ and quantized thermal Hall conductivity\cite{ReadGreen}.
+Besides the momentum-space BC, the generalized BCs defined in the real space $\Omega_{rr}$ and the phase space $\Omega_{kr}$ generally exist in the presence of external perturbations, such as a magnetic field or supercurrent \cite{NiuSC}.
+These generalized BCs were recently found to influence the density of states and thermal responses in spin-singlet superconductors with spin-degenerate normal states \cite{NiuSC}.

-Spin-orbit-coupled (SOC) normal states, on the other hand, have been a crucial ingredient in strategies to achieve TSC materials in 2D since manipulating Fermi surface spin textures can facilitate the formation of effectively spin-triplet Cooper pairs, and thus an odd-parity TSC \cite{FuKane_TITsc,RashbaTsc_Lee2009,SauPRL2010,Sau,Brouwer2011,ZhangPRB2011,SOCTsc_PotterLee_2012,SOCchiralp_OjanenPRL2015,Li:2016aa,Exp_2DTscProx_Ncomm2017,Hsu2017,Exp_gold_Manna2020,Exp_VdW_Kezilebieke2020,Wang_NanoLett2022}.
-Candidate materials for 2D chiral TSC that follow this strategy include the superconducting surfaces of proximitized Bi$_2$Se$_3$ \cite{FuKane_TITsc}, proximitized semiconductors with SOC~\cite{Sau}, and hole-doped monolayer transition metal dichalcogenides \cite{Hsu2017}, among other material systems.
+Spin-orbit-coupled (SOC) normal states, on the other hand, have been a crucial ingredient in strategies to achieve TSC since manipulating Fermi surface spin textures can facilitate the formation of effectively spin-triplet Cooper pairs \cite{FuKane_TITsc,RashbaTsc_Lee2009,SauPRL2010,Sau,Brouwer2011,ZhangPRB2011,SOCTsc_PotterLee_2012,SOCchiralp_OjanenPRL2015,Li:2016aa,Exp_2DTscProx_Ncomm2017,Hsu2017,Exp_gold_Manna2020,Exp_VdW_Kezilebieke2020,Wang_NanoLett2022}.
+Candidate materials for 2D chiral TSC predicted from this strategy include the proximitized surfaces of topological insulators~\cite{FuKane_TITsc} and hole-doped monolayer transition metal dichalcogenides \cite{Hsu2017}. {In this work, we will focus on proximitized two-dimensional gas (2DEG) with Rashba SOC~\cite{Sau} (see Fig. \ref{fig:0}a).}